Send the link below via email or IMCopy

 Don’t interrupt a story

 Listen!
+Be present.
 Try not to think about what you are going to say

 Don’t interrogate or rebut someone’s story